SilkRose/Pony/stories/scrap-story/scrap-story.md

 *Trailer tongue secured: check.*

 The rust-colored unicorn took off at a slow trot.
 Two hoofmade wagons followed behind her: one for holding scrap metal, and the other for holding specialty metal and good finds.
-Unlike the typical wagons you see around Ponyville, these wagons were wider and longer.
+Unlike the typical wagons you saw around Ponyville, these wagons were wider and longer.
 The bed of the wagon sat lower to the ground for stability, while the walls were higher for holding more metal.
 Each one had a tailgate for easily loading up heavier objects when needed.
 The second wagon was tethered to the first, and the first had a box for spare parts and tools nailed to the front, just above the tongue.

 Her journey started on the outskirts of Ponyville, where she would go to Sweet Apple Acres first.
 The Apple family had been great friends to her.
 They had given her a lot of metal over the years, and she helped them whenever they needed it, not that they asked much.
 She remembered last week they told her to come back next week and they'd have something heavy for her.
 While they didn't say what it was, she wasn't one to turn down free metal.

 She made it to the first turn on her route, the dirt path that Sweet Apple Acres was on.
 She passed by countless apple trees as the wind blew her messy dark brown mane around.
 Her light blue eyes scanned the trees as she passed.
 No Rainbow Dash in sight.

-Making it to the entrance, she trotted down the path that lead to the family's barn.
+Making it to the entrance, she trotted down the path that led to the family's barn.
 She stopped at the door to the barn and used her magic to chock the wheels on her wagon.
 The ground she was parked on was sloped.
 With her unhooking herself from the wagons, she needed something to keep them from rolling away.

 She hollered for one of them.
 "Applejack, Big Mac!"